 Planner or Calendar

 Not everyone has great memory.
 In fact, many students struggle to remember certain things that were taught or said throughout the school day.
 Planners are an essential tool for students to use.
 It keeps them on track and makes it easier for them to know what tasks they need to complete at home.
 Calendars are also a great investment.
 Check off as you go and you’ll see how easy and beneficial it can be to keep track of their work.
+Other alternatives to stay up to date are Microsoft tools.
+These can be used to stay organized and remember anything students need to accomplish.

 New Year, New Accomplishments